Chinderzytig/chinderzytig-website/README.md

 [Chinderzytig](https://www.chinderzytig.ch/) is a news website producing weekly articles in simplified German, with the intent of making current events more accessible and understandable for school children.

-This website is built using [Hugo](https://gohugo.io/), a very fast and flexible Go based static site generator, while loosely employing Jamstack architectural principles (less focus on "J" and more focus on "amstack") through the incooporation of third party applications, such as:
+This website is built using [Hugo](https://gohugo.io/), a very fast and flexible Go based static site generator, while loosely employing Jamstack architectural principles (less focus on "J" and more focus on "amstack") through the incorporation of third party applications, such as:

 - [Foresty](https://forestry.io/): content management;
 - [Snipcart](https://snipcart.com/): shopping cart/ecommerce;